ZGCTroy/LayoutDiffusion/README.md

   - For data sampling, set data.parameters.test.max_num_samples=64 to select the first 64 images in the data set, and data.parameters.test.batch_size=8.
   - To select specific image IDs for COCO-stuff, set data.parameters.test.specific_image_ids='['VG_100K_2/103.jpg', 'VG_100K_2/113.jpg']', with specific_image_ids having a higher priority than max_num_samples.
 To select image IDs for VG, set data.parameters.test.specific_image_ids='[87038, 174482]'.

-- For custom layout sampling:
-  - Edit the 'custom_layout' dictionary at the beginning of the 'scripts/classifier-free_sample_for_single_custom_layout.py' file.
-  - Then use the command in 'quick_sample_for_single_custom_layout.bash' to generate the layout.

-- For full sampling:
-  - Refer to 'bash/sample.bash'.
-  - Currently, the recommended settings are steps=25 and sample_method='dpm_solver'.
-  - When enabling full sampling, set 'cfg.sample.save_cropped_imgs' to True and 'cfg.sample.fix_seed' to False.